php-cache/taggable-cache/README.md

 `TaggablePoolTrait::generateCacheKey($key, array $tags)` you will get a different cache key back.
 This will not remove the items from the cache, which introduce a memory leak.
 That is why it is important to use memcached or redis, which automatically purges stale records.

+## Test your tagging cache

+When you are happy with your implementation you should test it.
+We have provided some integration tests that will test your implementation for you.
+See this repository for more info: https://github.com/php-cache/integration-tests